Alenn21/Alenn21/README.md

 ## 💡 About Me

-I am a passionate **Backend Developer** with a strong inclination for **programming, system optimization, and problem-solving**.
-I enjoy writing clean and efficient code while constantly learning new technologies to enhance my skills.
+I'm a **Fullstack Developer** with a strong foundation in backend development and solid knowledge of frontend technologies.
+I specialize in designing and implementing efficient, scalable, and high-quality solutions, with experience in managing both relational and non-relational databases.
+I'm passionate about solving complex problems and staying up to date with the latest technologies to bring value to every project I contribute to.

 ## 🚀 Technologies & Tools

-- 🔹 **Programming Languages:** Java, JavaScript, C
+- 🔹 **Languages:** Java, JavaScript, PHP, Python, TypeScript
+- 🔹 **Frontend:** HTML, CSS, React, Next.js, Vue.js
+- 🔹 **Backend / Frameworks:** Spring Boot, Express.js, Laravel
 - 🔹 **Databases:** MySQL, PostgreSQL, MongoDB
-- 🔹 **Frameworks:** SpringBoot, Express.js
-- 🔹 **Version Control & Infrastructure:** Git
+- 🔹 **Tools & Platforms:** Git, GitHub, Docker

-## 🔍 Why Backend Development?

-Since I started programming, I have been fascinated by how systems work behind the scenes.
-I enjoy designing architectures, optimizing databases, and ensuring the efficiency and scalability of applications.
+## 🎯 Interests & Focus

+I'm passionate about building well-structured software and interested in system architecture, clean code practices, and continuous learning.
+My goal is to contribute to high-impact technology projects from both the backend and frontend perspectives.

 ## 📚 Currently Learning